bug fixing icon user search icon shopping cart icon 0 email icon email icon

 noun

-The body's defense network consisting of cells and proteins that protect against infections and foreign substances.
+A network of cells and proteins that defends the body against infections and diseases while promoting healing and balance.

 Inflammation